 The Act No. 23/2017, on Fiscal Responsibility Rules (hereinafter the "Act") has introduced a numerical fiscal rule into the Czech budgetary procedure, which generally determines the establishment of a binding consolidated expenditure framework of State budget and State funds.
 The rule is based on the principle of counter-cyclical and prudent fiscal policy setting, and links European legislation to the national budgetary procedure.
 The Act entrusts the particular methodological procedures to the Ministry of Finance and the National Budgetary Council, which, pursuant to Article 12(1), shall draw up and publish "...a description of the procedure for determining the expenditure framework of the State budget and State funds from the total expenditures of the public institutions sector..." and, pursuant to Article 10(6) of the Act, also "... the procedure for setting one-off and temporary measures and adjusting the total revenues for the influence of the business cycle".
-The Ministry of Finance will then follow the common methodologies and the National Budgetary Council will assess whether the rules determined by law and agreed methodologies are fulfilled.
+The Ministry of Finance then follows the common methodologies while the National Budgetary Council assesses whether the rules determined by law and agreed methodologies are fulfilled.

 This document deals with the description of the above-mentioned procedures agreed between the Ministry of Finance and the National Budgetary Council.
 The methods described here are based on the theory and practice of respected international organizations, statistical procedures or classifications, as well as the long-term experience of the Ministry of Finance.
+Compared to the previous methodology (MF CR and NBC, 2018), it explicitly puts the reference to medium-term budgetary objective, as anchored in the Stability and Growth Pact regulations, and incorporates the correction mechanism into the procedure of the expenditure ceilings derivation.

 Generally, the process of establishing binding expenditure frameworks for the State budget and State funds has several steps.
-First, the Act establishes the maximum allowed structural deficit of the general government sector, 1 since the expenditure frameworks are established and derived via balance items rather than expenditure items.
-2 The maximum amount of structural deficit is obtained by adding possible expenditure due to the application of escape clauses or transitional provisions of the Act to the expected one percent of gross domestic product 3 for the given year.
+First, the Act establishes the minimum allowed structural balance of the general government sector, 1 since the expenditure frameworks are established and derived via balance items rather than expenditure items.
+2 The minimum amount of structural balance is obtained by adding possible expenditure due to correction mechanism based on Article 10(3) and the application of escape clauses according to Article 10(4) of the Act to the expected 3medium-term budgetary objective.
 From this balance, the prediction of structural balances of other components 4 of the general government sector is deducted.
 In particular, the forecast of the fiscal development of local governments and health insurance companies is crucial.
 A number of other units of the general government sector have either balanced budget by law or, on average, normally have zero or very small balance.
 This leaves only the structural balance of the State budget and State funds.

-Since the State budget and State funds have an overall rather than structural approach to preparing budget revenues and expenditures, which is, moreover, expressed in cash rather than in accrual terms, the following steps focus on adjustment in this respect.
+Since the State budget and State funds have an overall rather than structural approach to preparing budget revenues and expenditures, which is, moreover, expressed in cash rather than in accrual terms, the following steps focus on adjustments in these respects.
 In order to derive the overall balance, the cyclical component of State budget and State funds revenues and the balance of one-off and other temporary measures for these levels of public budgets are added to the structural balance of the State budget and State funds in the accrual methodology.
 The total balance of the State budget and State funds in the accrual methodology is then converted into the cash-flow methodology, and this is carried in a manner reverse to the manner in which accrual data from cash balances are compiled for the purposes of the European System of National and Regional Accounts.